Adenosine Viatris (Adenosine)

 Used For

-treating rapid heart rhythms and cardiac diagnostic procedures
+treating rapid heart rhythm (paroxysmal supraventricular tachycardia) and cardiac diagnostic aid

 How Taken